HomeAfrican SafarisAfrican Safari Guide

 Serengeti National Park, Tanzania

-Tanzania’s northern circuit makes up a popular safari itinerary and is definitely a key reason people visit this part of East Africa, with Swahili tradition found throughout every property.
+Tanzania’s northern circuit is a popular safari itinerary and a key reason people visit this part of East Africa.
+Swahili tradition is found throughout every property.

 Ngorongoro Crater